 I started teaching three wars ago, all of them in the Middle East, and two of them, despite all of the various justifications for fighting a war, on lands situated over hundreds of billions of barrels of petroleum.
 I worry about a society that ignores the scarcity of resources, hardly giving a thought to where their gasoline is coming from.
 A vanishingly small percentage of the population bears the burden of fighting the wars, while our society does little to prepare for the time when fossil fuels run short.

 The stakes are high.
-We are running out of easy oil.
+We are running out of easy oil, despite the changes brought about by the dangerous process of fracking.
 The fossil fuels that we are burning are building up the carbon dioxide in our atmosphere, and the Earth is warming up, far faster than the predictions made by climatologists.
 As the price of energy continues to rise, we as a society will finally have to confront the choices that have to be made about our energy future.
+We have to confront the very real effects of climate change, in drought, flooding, increasingly intense super-storms, sea level rise, and loss of glacial ice worldwide.
 Who will be making those decisions?

 The oil companies?
 The coal companies?
 The nuclear power plant owners?
 Who do you think will benefit when they have the only voice in political deliberations?
 No, the decision lies with the members of our society, whether they want to participate or not.
 It is our role as teachers to convince, cajole, encourage, and inspire our students to care about the huge changes and choices that our society must face in regards to energy, environment, and global warming.
 That's why I teach...